SiroxCW/Discord-Remote/README.md

-# DiscordBD
+# Discord-Remote
-Simple Discord Backdoor, which can execute any cmd command remotely.
+Simple Discord Remote "Shell", which can execute any cmd command remotely.

 After starting up the Bot, you can type `execute start notepad.exe` for example.
 This will trigger `start notepad.exe` on the host.

+Dont forget to change the token in the code!